Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

 There’s not much that can rival a camping experience.
 Do a little planning before, find a good spot to pitch and take the right camping gear – we’ll bet you’ll be hooked after your first trip!

-Like with most outdoor things however, if you get it wrong it can be a bit of a nightmare.
+Like with most outdoor activities however, the right planning and prep are key.
 You’re out in the elements and potentially a long way from civilisation.
-It’s real important to know you’ve covered all bases and this is especially true if it’s one of your first camping experiences.
+It’s real important to know you’ve covered all bases, especially if it’s one of your first camping experiences.

-This guide to camping for beginners has everything you need to make your first trip a success, or help you improve on the last ones.
-It’s easy to follow, will save you money, a headache and will help you make the most of your time in your tent!
+This beginner’s guide to camping has all the tips and hacks you need to make your first trip a success or help you improve on the last one!

 Jump straight to…

 - Different types of camping

 - Camping for outdoor trips (hiking, backpacking, cycling)